+She is currently a trustee of the charity Hope for the Future, UK specialists in training citizens to work with MPs on climate change.
 She holds an MA in Environment, Development and Policy and a BA in International Relations, both from the University of Sussex.

 Ruth joined Seahorse in July 2018 after graduating with a BSc in Geography from University College London.
 During her degree, she carried out research to assess the role of trees in monitoring air pollution in central London.
 She is now continuing to develop her interest in air pollution through working closely with Seahorse’s client, e-cargobikes.com.
 Ruth spent a year studying at the University of Texas at Austin as part of her degree where she also worked with the communications team at Texas’ branch of the Sierra Club.

 James has worked in energy policy and communications for 15 years, covering a wide range of issues.
 Before Seahorse, he was Director of Policy and External Affairs for the UK's largest renewables trade body, the REA, where he spearheaded the Association's political engagement and media work.
 He started his career as a parliamentary assistant, moving on to be an energy consultant for communications agencies Taylor Keogh and Hanover.
 He was also policy manager for the UK's energy watchdog, Consumer Focus.
 James has been active in the Labour party for 20 years.
 He was a parliamentary candidate in 2005, as well as serving as a Councillor in Islington, where he chaired the Environment and Regeneration Committee.